Turkish War of Independence: Prelude: October 1918 – May 1919

-The armistice was signed because the Ottoman Empire had been defeated in important fronts, but the military was intact and retreated in good order.
-Unlike other Central Powers, the Allies did not mandate the Ottoman Army to dissolve its general staff.
-Though the army suffered from mass desertion through out the war which lead to banditry, there was no threat of mutiny or revolutions like in Germany, Austria-Hungary, or Russia.
-Due to the Turkish nationalist policies pursued by the CUP against Ottoman Christians and the dismemberment of the Arab provinces, by 1918 the Ottoman Empire held control over a mostly homogeneous land of Muslim Turks (and Kurds) from Eastern Thrace to the Persian border, though with sizable Greek and Armenian minorities still within its borders.

-Armistice of Mudros and prelude to resistance
+Armistice of Mudros and occupation

 On 30 October 1918, the Armistice of Mudros was signed between the Ottoman Empire and the Allies of World War I, bringing hostilities in the Middle Eastern theatre of World War I to an end.
 The Ottoman Army was to demobilize, its navy and air force handed to the Allies, and occupied territory in the Caucasus and Persia to be evacuated.
-Article VII granted the Allies the right to occupy forts controlling the Turkish Straits (to assist the White Russians in their struggle against the Bolsheviks); and the vague right to occupy "in case of disorder" any territory if there were a threat to security, this was to follow through the charges of crimes against humanity orchestrated by the CUP government against Armenian Ottomans.
-For now, the House of Osman escaped the fates of the Hohenzollerns, Habsburgs, and Romanovs to continue ruling their empire, though at the cost of its remaining sovereignty.On 13 November 1918, a French brigade entered Constantinople to begin a de facto occupation of the Ottoman capital and its immediate dependencies.
+Critically, Article VII granted the Allies the right to occupy forts controlling the Turkish Straits and the vague right to occupy "in case of disorder" any territory if there were a threat to security.
+The clause relating to the occupation of the straits was meant to secure a Southern Russian intervention force, while the rest of the article was used to allow for Allied controlled peace-keeping forces.
+There was also a hope to follow through punishing local actors that carried out exterminatory orders from the CUP government against Armenian Ottomans.
+For now, the House of Osman escaped the fates of the Hohenzollerns, Habsburgs, and Romanovs to continue ruling their empire, though at the cost of its remaining sovereignty.

+The armistice was signed because the Ottoman Empire had been defeated in important fronts, but the military was intact and retreated in good order.
+Unlike other Central Powers, the Allies did not mandate an abdication of the imperial family as a condition for peace, nor did they request the Ottoman Army to dissolve its general staff.
+Though the army suffered from mass desertion throughout the war which led to banditry, there was no threat of mutiny or revolutions like in Germany, Austria-Hungary, or Russia.
+This is despite famine and economic collapse that was brought on by the extreme levels of mobilization, destruction from the war, disease, and mass murder since 1914.

+On 13 November 1918, a French brigade entered Constantinople to begin a de facto occupation of the Ottoman capital and its immediate dependencies.
 This was followed by a fleet consisting of British, French, Italian and Greek ships deploying soldiers on the ground the next day, totaling 50,000 troops in Constantinople.
-The Allied Powers stated that the occupation was temporary and its purpose was to protect the monarchy, the Caliphate and the minorities.
+The Allied Powers stated that the occupation was temporary and its purpose was to protect the monarchy, the caliphate and the minorities.
 Somerset Arthur Gough-Calthorpe—the British signatory of the Mudros Armistice—stated the Triple Entente's public position that they had no intention to dismantle the Ottoman government or place it under military occupation by "occupying Constantinople".
 However, dismantling the government and partitioning the Ottoman Empire among the Allied nations had been an objective of the Entente since the start of WWI.